vircadia/vircadia-user-docs/docs/create/README.md

 - `x, y, z, all`or `none` *default*

 With billboarding an object will always face the specified direction.
-This is especially useful on low detail LODs to create a "cardboard cutout" that always faces the camera
+This is especially useful on low detail LODs to create a "cardboard cutout" that always faces the camera.
+This is often used on the highest numbered LOD on trees and other foliage, but is not required.

 #### Hide